 What is IAW

-The International Alliance of Women (IAW) is an international NGO comprising 41 member organizations involved in the promotion of women’s human rights globally.
+The International Alliance of Women (IAW) is an international NGO comprising 41 member organizations involved in the promotion of women’s human rights, of equality and of the empowerment of women .
 The IAW has general consultative status at the UN Economic and Social Council and is accredited to many specialized UN agencies, has participatory status with the Council of Europe and is represented at the Arab League, the African Union and other international organizations.

 In 1902, the International Alliance of Women for Suffrage and Legal Citizenship was founded by leading American suffragists at a meeting in Washington attended by women from eleven countries.

 A second meeting in Berlin, in 1904 formally constituted the organization under the name International Woman Suffrage Alliance (IWSA), which became the preeminent international women’s suffrage organization.
-The organization adopted yellow as its color, the color used by American suffragists since 1867 and derived from the color of the sunflower.
+The organization adopted yellow as its colour, the colour used by American suffragists since 1867 and derived from the color of the sunflower.
 The organization had to temporarily cease its operations as a result of the First World War.

 At the Congress of 1926 in Paris the name was changed to International Alliance of Women for Suffrage and Equal Citizenship, and a strong link with the League of Nations was established.